-- Static is used when the size of the array is always the same.
+- Static is used when the length of the array is always the same.

-- Dynamic arrays allow you to determine the size of an array at run time.
+- Dynamic arrays allow you to determine the length of an array at run time.

 - LBound and UBound provide a safe way of find the smallest and largest subscripts of the array.

 - The basic array is one dimensional.
 You can also have multidimensional arrays.

 - You can only pass an array to a procedure using ByRef.
 You do this like this: ByRef arr() as long.

 - You can return an array from a function but the array, it is assigned to, must not be currently allocated.

 - A worksheet with its rows and columns is essentially a two-dimensional array.